The following audit characteristics are set at initial login:

 The following algorithm describes how the system obtains the user's process preselection mask:

-(flags line + always-audit-classes) - never-audit-classes
+(system-wide default flags + always-audit-classes) - never-audit-classes

 Add the system-wide audit classes from the results of the auditconfig -getflags command to the classes from the always-audit-classes value for the user's always_audit keyword.
 Then, from the total, subtract the classes from the user's never-audit-classes.
 See also the audit_flags(5) man page.